thirdelement/goal-getter/TESTING.md

 <div align="left"><img src="static/images/readme-images/login-message.png"></div>

 #### Create and add goals easily
-- From the Profile page the user has a couple links for adding a goal as described above.
+- From the Profile page the user has a couple of links for adding a goal as described above.
-- Once Add Goal is clicked, the user is presented with a form with four tabs aligning to the four stages of the GROW goal setting model.
+- In Add Goal the user is presented with a form with four tabs aligning to the four stages of the GROW goal setting model.
 <div align="left"><img src="static/images/readme-images/add-goal.png"></div>

 - Each tab contains questions with an 'input' or 'textarea' box for the user to enter an answer.
 The min length for each box is 2 characters and the user receives a validation message on input.